Non-monotonic heat dissipation phenomenon in close-packed quasi-2D and 3D hotspot system: Quasi-2D nanoline heat source

 When a number of heat sources are periodically deposited on a substrate, it should be noted that the distance between two nanoscale heat source decreases if $P$ decreases.
-The phonons escaped from one nanoscale heat source may scatter with others escaped from the adjacent heat source, as shown in~\cref{physics_packed2D}.
-In other words, when the distance between two nanoscale heat source decreases, the phonon-phonon scattering is instead facilitated within the spatial range of a phonon mean free path.
-The heat flux in the $x$ direction is cancelled out by phonons coming from opposite directions.
-And the heat conduction in the $z$ direction is increased unexpectedly, which is totally different from that of a single nanoscale heat source.
+The phonons escaped from one nanoscale heat source may scatter with others escaped from the adjacent heat source. {{In other words, when the distance between two nanoscale heat source decreases and $P \approx \lambda$, compared to that with a single nanoscale hotspot, the phonon-phonon scattering is instead boosted within the spatial range of a phonon mean free path, as shown in~\cref{physics_packed2D}(b).}} The heat flux in the $x$ direction is canceled out by phonons coming from opposite directions.
+And the heat conduction in the $z$ direction is increased, which is totally different from that of a single nanoscale heat source~\cite{Hoogeboom-Pot4846,honarvar_directional_2021}.

-$Ballistic$.—When the spatial period is much smaller than the phonon mean free path (e.g., $P^*=0.01$), $P \ll \lambda $ and $L_h \ll \lambda $, the ballistic phonon transport dominates heat conduction inside both the heat source and substrate areas.
+$Ballistic$.—When the spatial period is much smaller than the phonon mean free path, $P \ll \lambda $ and $L_h \ll \lambda $, the ballistic phonon transport dominates heat conduction inside both the heat source and substrate areas.
 Although the smaller distance between two nanoscale heat source could promote scattering, the ratio $L_h/h$ decreases significantly so that the phonon transport is blocked by the diffusely reflecting boundaries and it is much difficult for most of heat/phonons to escape from the heat source to the substrate areas.
-In other words, the first process totally dominates phonon transport and limits the heat dissipations.
+In other words, the first process totally dominates phonon transport and limits the heat dissipation.

-In a word, the heat dissipation efficiency reaches the highest value when the spatial period is comparable to the phonon mean free path, which is a competition result of above two phonon transport processes: quasiballistic transport when phonons escape from the nanoscale heat source and the scattering among phonons originating from adjacent nanoscale heat source.
+{{Combined with our numerical results in~\cref{nanoline2DR} and the theoretical analysis of quasiballistic phonon transport~\cite{zeng_disparate_2014,Hoogeboom-Pot4846,honarvar_directional_2021}, it is concluded that in quasi-2D hotspot systems, the heat dissipation efficiency reaches the highest value when $P^* /\text{Kn} \approx 1$.
+It is a competition result of two phonon transport processes: quasiballistic transport when phonons escape from the nanoscale heat source and the scattering among phonons originating from adjacent nanoscale heat source.}}